Power of quantum measurement in simulating unphysical operations: Introduction

-{\textbf{\emph{Introduction.---}}} Quantum measurement is the key operation that brings probability into quantum mechanics.
+Quantum measurement is the key operation that gives rise to the probabilistic nature of quantum mechanics.
 It can be viewed as a quantum way of sampling outcomes from a probability distribution governed by the Born rule.
 The task of quantum random sampling~\cite{lund2017quantum, hangleiter2023computational} was conceived to demonstrate a computational advantage of quantum computers based on the observation that quantum measurement following certain quantum computations is difficult to simulate classically~\cite{terhal2002adaptive}.
 Due to its relative simplicity, quantum random sampling has led to experimental demonstration of quantum advantage on noisy intermediate-scale quantum devices available nowadays~\cite{arute2019quantum, zhong2020quantum, wu2021strong, madsen2022quantum}.
 However, the task itself is proposed for the sole purpose of showing quantum advantage and therefore lacks practical meaning.
 On real-world sampling problems, the benefits of quantum measurement are yet to be discovered.

 A practical task of broad interest where sampling naturally arises is the simulation of unphysical linear maps, which is an essential subroutine in many quantum information processing tasks.
-Though quantum operations are limited to completely positive and trace-preserving (CPTP), or more generally, completely positive and trace-non-increasing (CPTN) maps due to the physicality requirement of quantum states, many operations beyond CPTN maps are of great importance from both theoretical and practical perspectives.
+Though quantum operations are limited to completely positive and trace-preserving (CPTP), or more generally, completely positive and trace-non-increasing (CPTN) maps due to the physicality requirement that they map quantum states to quantum states, many operations beyond CPTN maps are of great importance from both theoretical and practical perspectives.
 For example, positive but not completely positive maps, such as partial transposition~\cite{peres1996separability, HORODECKI19961}, are widely used to characterize and detect entanglement in quantum states~\cite{guhne2009entanglement}.
-Maps that are even non-positive are encountered in the mitigation of errors on quantum devices~\cite{Temme2017, Jiang2020}.
+Maps that are even non-positive are encountered in the mitigation of errors on quantum devices~\cite{Temme2017, Jiang2020, rossini2023single}.
 These crucial applications motivate the research of realizing unphysical operations, primarily Hermitian-preserving maps.